 The horse must be accepting of the rider’s weight aids, leg positioning, and contact to the mouth via the reins.

 What are the aids and the important details the rider must consider?

-The rider must be able to sit on their two seat bones in the saddle without disturbing the forward trot rhythm, and the horse must allow the rider to sit without any tightening or contracting of the back muscles which could compromise the quality of the trot and build a resistance to the impending strike off.
+The rider must be able to sit on both their seat bones without disturbing the forward trot rhythm, and the horse must allow the rider to sit without any tightening or contracting of the back muscles which could compromise the quality of the trot and build a resistance to the impending strike off.

 Just before the moment of strike off, the rider must have the core balance and ability to load some more weight onto their inside seat bone with a forward placed inside leg and a slightly further back outside leg.

-The outside rein will have an elastic balancing effect; whilst the inside rein will have an allowing signalling tendency.
+The outside rein will have an elastic balancing effect; whilst the inside rein will have an allowing signaling tendency.

 This forms the structure of the aid, and particularly on a young horse, the rider must be able to keep the aid structure whilst the horse is registering what to do with his body and weight and where to place the hind legs.